 Unfortunately in the early 90's it has been found that the tree is slowly dying due to heavy pollution (8,000+ cars pass on a nearby highway) and water shortage.
 Can this tree be saved?
 Considering that it has managed to stay alive for 1,400 years, the answers is yes.
 Will it be saved?
 This answer I'll leave up to you.

 Let's be more conscious of these gifts!

 To this day, a tree is one of the most underrated living organisms on this planet.
-In the eye of an uneducated and ignorant human being, a tree is just a roll of toilet paper – an every-day object – not a luxury that can be taken away at any time.
+In the eye of an uneducated (or ignorant) human being, a tree is just a roll of toilet paper – an every-day object – not a luxury that can be taken away at any time.
 People who protect and care for them are sarcastically dubbed "tree huggers" and are constantly being put down by the masses.
 These magnificent living organisms are being destroyed on daily basis.
 The reality is quite sad and alarming.
-Together, we can change this.
+But together, we can change this!

 Like our Facebook page & receive daily updates on your wall:

 Jan 3 2012

 This is where James Cameron drew his inspiration from when he was working on Avatar.
 Wulingyuan Scenic and Historic Interest Area is located in The Wulingyuan District of the City of Dayong, Hunan Province of China and is known for its stone pillars that reach over 1km in height and resemble the ones seen on Pandora (In the movie Avatar).